A look at de Blasio's NYC mayoral tenure and what's next

 WINS, REGRETS AND FAUX PAUS

-After winning a landslide election in 2013, de Blasio became the first Democrat in two decades to serve as mayor of New York, a heavily Democratic metropolis that could serve as a laboratory for liberal policies, such as the $15 an hour minimum wage that he pushed to achieve.
+After winning a landslide victory in 2013, de Blasio became the first Democrat in two decades to serve as mayor of New York, a heavily Democratic metropolis that could serve as a laboratory for liberal policies, such as the $15-an-hour minimum wage he pushed to achieve.

 His arrival marked a departure from the years of Michael Bloomberg — the billionaire former mayor who started as a Republican and ended as an independent — who boasted of the city as a luxury product and defended stop-and-frisk.

-De Blasio’s progressive agenda and populist message were at times overshadowed by tabloid-delighting blunders, such as a culinary faux pas days into his first term, when he ate a slice of pizza with a knife and fork.
+De Blasio’s progressive agenda and populist message were at times overshadowed by tabloid-delighting blunders, such as when he ate a slice of pizza with a knife and fork.

 Other notable fumbles included showing up late to a memorial for plane crash victims and dropping a groundhog during a Groundhog Day celebration.
 The groundhog died a week later.